modcommunity/how-to-install-skyrim-mods-on-pc/README.md

 While Vortex is recommended, you can manually install simple mods.

-Here are tbe steps do so.
+Here are the steps do so.

 1. Download the mod manually from Nexus Mods.
 2. Extract the archive with 7-Zip.